mechatroner/vscode_rainbow_csv/README.md

 #### Gotchas:
 * Unlike Rainbow CSV, which always treats first line as header, RBQL is header-agnostic i.e. it never treats first line as header, so to skip over header line add `WHERE NR > 1` to your query.
 * RBQL uses JavaScript or Python backend language.
 This means that you need to use `==` to check for equality inside WHERE expressions.
-* If you want to use RBQL with Python backend language instead of JavaScript, make sure you have Python interpreter insatalled and added to PATH variable of your OS.
+* If you want to use RBQL with Python backend language instead of JavaScript, make sure you have Python interpreter installed and added to PATH variable of your OS.

 ## Other
 ### Comparison of Rainbow CSV technology with traditional graphical column alignment